Nearly 3 in 4 organizations have a slow hiring process due to a lack of automation.

 It provides candidates with a better experience

 Recruitment automations can be geared towards providing delightful experiences—whether it’s sending swag through a platform like Sendoso or simply ensuring that interviewers show up prepared and on time for their interview.
-These automations can help your organization stand out from all of the places a candidate interviews with, and it can improve your reputation as an employer.
+These automations can help your organization stand out from all of the places an employee interviews with, and it can improve your reputation as an employer.

 It allows for less bias

-As you’ll soon learn, you can use recruiting automation to streamline your screening process.
-As it does this, it focuses solely on the candidate’s credentials while ignoring personal identifiers, like ethnicity, gender, and age.
-This helps your team avoid, at least in part, subconscious biases that can influence your perception of candidates.
+As you already learned, you can use recruiting automation to streamline your screening process.
+As it does, it focuses solely on the candidate’s credentials while ignoring personal identifiers, like ethnicity, gender, and age.
+This helps your team avoid, at least in part, subconscious biases that can influence your hiring decisions.
 And while this doesn’t guarantee that you’re able to build a team from diverse backgrounds, it should go a way in helping.

 It enables a shorter time-to-hire

-Now that your recruiters can avoid many manual tasks and source more candidates with the help of colleagues, they can shorten the interview cycle across open positions and fill each role faster.
-This should not only save your organization a significant amount of time, but also lower its costs per hire (which, according to the Society for Human Resource Management, is $4,129).
+Now that your recruiters can avoid many manual tasks and source more candidates with the help of their colleagues, they can shorten the interview cycle across open positions and fill each role faster.
+This should not only save your organization a significant amount of time, but also lower its costs per hire (which according to the Society for Human Resource Management, is $4,129)